Phoebe Palmer: Spread of Holiness concepts

 In 1835, Palmer's sister, Sarah Lankford, began having weekly prayer meetings with Methodist women.
 Two years later, Phoebe Palmer became the leader of the meetings, which were referred to as the Tuesday Meeting for the Promotion of Holiness.
 The meetings were held in the Palmer's home.
 She always refused to hold the Tuesday meetings anywhere but in a home (her house had to be enlarged to accommodate them).

 Beginning in 1839, men were allowed to attend the meetings.
 Among the men were Methodist bishops, theologians, and ministers.
 Some of the bishops who attended were Edmund S. James, Leonidas Lent Hamline, Jesse T. Peck and Matthew Simpson.
 This renewed interest in Holiness eventually influenced the Methodist Church nationwide.

 Phoebe Palmer and her husband Walter became itinerant preachers as they received more and more invitations from churches, conferences, and camp meetings.
 Although Walter Palmer spoke at these meetings, it was Phoebe who was better known.
 She played a significant role in spreading the concept of Christian holiness throughout the United States and the rest of the world.

 She wrote several books, including The Way of Holiness, which was a foundational book in the Holiness movement.
 From the northeastern United States the movement spread.
 She and her husband visited other regions, then Canada in 1857, and then the United Kingdom in 1859.
 They stayed in the United Kingdom for several years.

 The Palmers bought a monthly magazine entitled The Guide to Holiness in 1864.
 It had been started by Timothy Merritt to promote the doctrine of Christian perfection.
 Phoebe Palmer edited the magazine from that time until her death.
 Some of those whom Palmer influenced through her speaking and writing were temperance leader Frances Willard; the co-founder of the Salvation Army, Catherine Booth; and the first president of the National Camp Meeting Association for the Promotion of Holiness (later the Christian Holiness Partnership), John Swanel Inskip.
 While Phoebe Palmer remained committed to the Methodist tradition, her works also influenced the Higher Life movement.

 In her book, The Promise of the Father, Palmer defended the idea of women in Christian ministry.
 Her belief in holiness was not merely theoretical.
 She led the Methodist Ladies' Home Missionary Society in founding the Five Points Mission in 1850.
 This mission was in a slum area in New York City.

-Palmer's daughter, Phoebe Knapp, wrote several hymn tunes, including the melody for Fanny Crosby's "Blessed Assurance".
+Palmer's daughter, Phoebe Knapp, wrote several hymn tunes, including the melody for Fanny Crosby's "Blessed Assurance."

+Palmer died of Bright's disease in 1874.